High Line: Friends of the High Line

 The line is maintained by Friends of the High Line, which was founded by Joshua David and Robert Hammond.
-The organization is credited with saving the structure by rallying public support for the park and convincing Mayor Michael Bloomberg’s administration in 2002 to support the project by filing a request with the Surface Transportation Board to create a public trail on the site.
+The organization is credited with saving the structure by rallying public support for the park and convincing Mayor Michael Bloomberg's administration in 2002 to support the project by filing a request with the Surface Transportation Board to create a public trail on the site.
 Friends of the High Line played a role in the line's visual aesthetic, holding a competition in conjunction with the city of New York in 2004 to determine the design team which would lead the project.
 Since the park's opening in 2009, Friends of the High Line has had an agreement with the New York City Department of Parks and Recreation to serve as its primary steward.
 The organization is responsible for the daily operation and maintenance of the park, with an annual budget of over $5 million.
 It has an annual operating budget of $11.5 million, in addition to capital construction and management and fundraising expenses.

 Friends of the High Line has raised more than $150 million in public and private funds toward the construction of the first two sections of the park.
 Unlike the first two phases, to which the city significantly contributed, Friends of the High Line was responsible for raising funds for phase three (an estimated $35 million).
 The organization raises over 90 percent of the High Line's annual operating budget from private donations.
 When the city donated $5 million to the High Line in 2012, there was criticism that most city parks had received less funding that year, especially since Friends of the High Line had raised an extra $85 million that year.

 The organization has an office on Washington Street, near the park's southern end.
 It has 80 full-time, year-round employees and about 150 full-time summer employees.
 Friends of the High Line has been run by president and co-founder Josh David after executive director Jenny Gersten stepped down in 2014.
 Co-founder Robert Hammond served as executive director until he stepped down in February 2013.
 Friends of the High Line has a 38-member board of directors consisting of many New York City businesspeople and philanthropists, including Amanda Burden of Bloomberg Associates, Jane Lauder of Estée Lauder Companies, Jon Stryker of the Arcus Foundation and Darren Walker of the Ford Foundation.
+In 2017, Friends of the High Line received the Veronica Rudge Green Prize in Urban Design from Harvard University's Graduate School of Design, for the development of High Line.